pepatricio/pepatricio/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on real estate, green and blue infrastructure and climate change
-- 🌱 I’m currently learning how to use github
 - 😄 Pronouns: he/him

 <div>